sofiayem/rtd-doc-tests/docs/source/requester.rst

    * has a short lifespan;
    * expires upon first use.

+   .. tip:: Due to these qualities, a new seed is required to form each signed contract request.

-To be able to send signed requests, create a seed getter function to re-use upon forming each such request:
+Therefore, to be able to send signed requests, create a seed getter function to re-use upon forming each such request.

+The seed getter:

+#.
+Forms a ``node.getSeed`` request body in JSON format.
+#.
+Creates an *unsigned* HTTP request with the body and a Content-Type (``application/json``) HTTP header.
+#.
+Sends the request and receives a response.
+#.
+Retrieves the acquired seed from the response and return it.

+For example:

 .. content-tabs::